 - Move to another list when the status changes

 The collaboration tool Slack has been simplifying communication in companies and agencies since 2014.
 In addition, the software ensures that users have access to all the applications, services, and resources they need for their daily work.
-According to the provider, Slack is already being used by more than ten million active users from over 100 countries and more than 35,000 companies every day.
-The web-based application, which is also available as an app for macOS, Android, Windows, and Linux, can be used free of charge or for a monthly fee (‘Standard’ and ‘Plus’).
+According to the provider, Slack is already being used by more than ten million active users from over 150 countries and more than 750,000 companies every day.
+The web-based application, which is also available as an app for macOS, Android, Windows, and Linux, can be used free of charge or for a monthly fee (Standard, Plus, and Enterprise Grid).
 The payment packages have a larger range of functions.

 The main aim of Slack is to offer users the best possible communication platform.
 For this purpose, you can create as many channels as you like, which basically work like chat rooms.
-When configuring channels like these, you have the option of making them accessible for either all invited employees or you can manually decide who can join (Private Channel).
+When configuring channels like these, you have the option of making them accessible for either all invited employees or you can manually decide who can join (private channel).
 In addition, all members who are logged in to the collaboration tool can also communicate with each other via direct message.
-Not only can ordinary text messages be sent, but it’s also possible to share files (PC, Google Drive) and documents (Google Docs), or display code snippets (HTML, CSS, C++, PHP, etc.).
+You can send ordinary text messages, but it’s also possible to share files (PC, Google Drive) and documents (Google Docs), or display code snippets (HTML, CSS, C++, PHP, etc.).
 The second core function of Slack is integrating third-party applications, which is why there are already interfaces to the following web services:

 - File management: Google Drive, Dropbox, Microsoft OneDrive, Box